Using the Disclosure and Barring Service (DBS)

 There are some types of work that people may be barred from.
 This is known as “regulated activity”.
 It is your group’s legal responsibility to check that people doing regulated activity are not barred.
 You can do this by applying for an Enhanced Disclosure with barred list check.

-The government have provided a useful online tool to help you find out if you should do this check for your volunteer or employee.
+The government website has a useful online tool to help you find out if you should do this check for your volunteer or employee.

 Here are some examples of regulated activity which volunteers in community groups might be likely to do.
 This is not a list of all regulated activity.